pcbrom/2-Steps-RAG/README.md

 3. **Model Iteration:** The script should be able to iterate over the models specified in the experimental design file.
 The `model` variable in the loop should dynamically pick up the model name from the DataFrame row.
 4. **List of Supported Models:** The script should be compatible with the following models (but not limited to):
    * Mistral-7B-Instruct-v0.3: Locally generated results.
-   * Slim RAFT: Locally generated results.
+   * TeenyTinyLlama-160m-NCM-ft: Locally generated results.
    * deepseek-chat: API generated results.
    * gemini-2.0-flash: API generated results.
    * gpt-4o-mini-2024-07-18: API generated results.